• Skip to content

 Project Design : Several key design principles informed the design of Snow King Observatory.
 The overall building mass emphasizes a strong horizontal plane, intentionally conceived to sit low against the landscape when viewed from a distance.
 In contrast, the roof form introduces a sense of intimacy through spatial compression.
 As one approaches the structure, this experience transitions into a vertical expansion, that frames the sky.

-DARK SKY PRESERVATION
+DARK SKY IN JACKSON WYOMING

 MASSING MODEL